KarelDO/make-slides-with-codex/README.md

 `codex "please compile the example slides and generate an overview"`

+Now a potential follow-up can be:

+`"Make the following slides.
+Title "Reinforcement Learning and LLMs".
+Author "Karel D'Oosterlinck".
+Use current date.
+Make clear that the goal of the slides is "getting up and running with RL"."`

 ## Comming soon (for humans, not for Codex)

 - PDF QA tool so Codex can pull information from supporting documents for your slides.